 Veritek Technologies Inc. ("Veritek") was incorporated under the laws of the Province of Alberta on May 19, 2002.
-On February 1, 2007, Veritek changed its name to California Nanotechnologies Corp. (the "Company") in connection with the reverse takeover with California Nanotechnologies Inc. The consolidated financial statements of the Company for the year ended February 28, 2021 include the accounts of the Company and its wholly-owned subsidiaries.
+On February 1, 2007, Veritek changed its name to California Nanotechnologies Corp. (the "Company") in connection with the reverse takeover with California Nanotechnologies Inc. The consolidated financial statements of the Company for the year ended February 28, 2022 include the accounts of the Company and its wholly-owned subsidiaries.
 Its head office, research and development, and production operations are located at 17220 Edwards Road, Cerritos, California, U.S.A, 90703.
 A corporate, registered office is located at 900 - 517 - 10th Avenue S.W., Calgary, Alberta T2R 0A8.
 Since the date of the reverse takeover, the Company has been devoted to the development of nanocrystalline materials through grain size reduction.
 The advantages of these materials include improved strength and ductility.
 The Company's target markets are Aerospace, Defense, Automotive, Medical and Sports and Recreation.
-Since the most significant portion of the Company's operations is located financial statements are presented in U.S. dollars.
+Since the most significant portion of the Company's operations is located in the United States and its functional currency is denominated in United States ("U.S.") dollars, these consolidated financial statements are presented in U.S. dollars.
 The Company is listed for trading on the TSX Venture Exchange under the symbol CNO and in the U.S. on the OTCQB under the symbol CANOF.
-These consolidated financial statements were authorized for issue in accordance with a resolution by the Board of Directors on June 28, 2021.
+These consolidated financial statements were authorized for issue in accordance with a resolution by the Board of Directors on June 28, 2022.